GraffitiProjectINDIGO/AUTOGRAF/README.md

 ### Please Note
 Currently, AUTOGRAF still has the following limitations:
-- only Metashape version 1.8 is supported
+- only Metashape version 1.8 is supported;
-- it only supports rectilinear lenses (e.g. fisheye lense are NOT supported yet)
+- it only supports rectilinear lenses (e.g. fisheye lenses are NOT supported yet);
-- only the Austrian MGI / GK EAST CRS is supported (EPSG: 31256)
+- only one coordinate reference system is supported now (MGI/Austria GK East, EPSG:31256; https://epsg.io/31256).

-All those things can be easily altered in the code for your own use but we will consider implementing above-mentioned features in the future (your feedback is thus highly appreciated!)
-Please help us improving AUTOGRAF by raising an issue here on GitHub or directly write an E-Mail to bewild@projectindigo.eu
+All those things can be easily altered in the code for your own use, but we might consider implementing the above-mentioned features in the future (your feedback is thus highly appreciated!)
+Please help us improve AUTOGRAF by raising an issue here on GitHub or directly writing an E-Mail to bewild@projectindigo.eu

 -----------------------------------------------------------------------------------------------------------------------
 ### How to cite AUTOGRAF
-For citing the methodology:
+For citing the methodology, please use this reference:

 <sup>1</sup>**Wild, B., Verhoeven, G., Schlegel, J., Wogrin, S., Wieser, M., Ressl, C., Otepka-Schremmer, J., Pfeifer, N. 2022.
 AUTOGRAF - AUTomated Orthorectification of GRAFfiti photos.
-Heritage. https://doi.org/10.3390/heritage5040155**
+Heritage, 5(4), 2987–3009. https://doi.org/10.3390/heritage5040155**

-if you use the provided code please also cite this:
+If you use the provided code, please also cite AUTOGRAF as follows:

 **Wild B. 2022.
 AUTOGRAF (AUTomated Orthorectification of GRAFfiti photos).
 Zenodo. https://doi.org/10.5281/zenodo.7049950**